MasteringPinia/mastering-pinia--code/src/exercises/2.3.2-store-getters/_start/instructions.md

 ## 🎯 Goals

-- Create a state property `cartAmount` on the Dango Shop store
+- Create a getter `totalPrice` on the Dango Shop store that returns the total price of the cart
-- The `cartAmount` should increment when the "More 🍡" is clicked
-- The `cartAmount` should decrement when the "Remove one 🍡" is clicked
-- Display as many dango as the `cartAmount` has.
-Note: Don't place a `v-for` directly on `<DangoStick>`, do it on the wrapping `<div>`.
-It won't look good otherwise 😄
-- Disable the remove button if there are no dangos in the cart
+- Display that total amount
+- Discount calculator:
+  - Create a getter to display the discounted price of the cart based on the following rules:
+    - 10% discount if the cart at least 3 dangos (and less than 5)
+    - 15% discount if the cart has at least 5 dangos (and less than 10)
-- Disable the add button if there are more than 99 dangos in the cart
+    - 20% discount if the cart has at least 10 dangos
-- Only show the reset button if there are more than 49 dangos in the cart
-- Reset the `cartAmount` to 0 when the reset button is clicked
+  - Make sure the price is rounded up with no decimal (e.g. 350.2 becomes 351)
-- Display the _huge order_ message only if there are more than 49 dangos in the cart
+  - Display the discounted price of the cart when there is one
+  - Always display the original price of the cart, crossed out if there is a discount (you can apply the existing class `line-through` for that)
+- Add a getter that returns how much the person saved with the discount and display it
+- Ensure all the getters are correctly typed